AdobeDocs/experience-manager-cloud-service.pt-BR/help/implementing/cloud-manager/user-access-new-relic.md

 >
 >Siga as mesmas etapas na seção [Ativar a subconta do New Relic One](#activate-sub-account) deste documento para reativar a subconta do New Relic One.

-Para obter mais ajuda ou orientação sobre as ofertas do New Relic One para o seu programa AEM as a Cloud Service, abra um tíquete de suporte no [Portal de suporte do AEM.](https://helpx.adobe.com/br/enterprise/using/support-for-experience-cloud.html)
+Para obter mais ajuda ou orientação sobre as ofertas da New Relic One para o seu programa do AEM as a Cloud Service, abra um tíquete de suporte no [Portal de suporte do AEM](https://helpx.adobe.com/br/enterprise/using/support-for-experience-cloud.html).

 ## Perguntas frequentes sobre a New Relic One {#faqs}